 Hizukuri (火造 )

 Hizukuri is to make the final shape from Sunobe by heating and hammering.
 At this point, Ha (cutting edge ) gets thinner, Shinogi side gets higher, and starts to form the shape of a sword.

 This process is rough finishing.

 Mix clay, pine tree ash, ground stone, and water.
 Paint this muddy mixture on the sword.
 Around the Hamon area, scrape off a thin layer of the muddy mixture a little, then dry out.
-By doing Tuchitori process, Hamon appears and cutting-edge hardens at the same time.
+By doing Tuchitori process, Hamon is created and cutting-edge hardens at the same time.

 After the muddy paste is dried, heat up the sword evenly in the furnace.
 Judging by the color of the heated sword, pull out the sword from the furnace then quench into the water.
 Usually, this process is done after the sun goes down so that the swordsmith can see the color of the metal and can judge the temperature of the heated sword better.
 This is the most important process since all the work done up to this point may be ruined if he fails to judge the precise color of the heated sword, water temperature, and the timing of quenching.

 The final process is to send the sword to a polisher.
 A polisher called Togishi polishes and sharpens the blade.
 He brings out the beauty of the surface and sharpness of the sword, that completes the process.
 Every step of sword-making is important but this final process is a very important part.